ivjose/Quick-setup-Tailwind-CSS-and-Next.js/README.md

 ## Configure Tailwind to remove unused styles in production

-In your tailwind.config.js file, configure the purge option with the paths to all of your pages and components so Tailwind can tree-shake unused styles in production builds:
+In your `tailwind.config.js` file, configure the purge option with the paths to all of your pages, modules, and components so Tailwind can tree-shake unused styles in production builds:

 ```js
 module.exports = {